 Photo: Adapted from image by Tomás Guardia Bencomo, via iStock.

 Ceres2030 is building a cost model—a mathematical and economic model of the world over time—to answer these questions.
-Early work on the cost model found that we are not on track to end hunger by 2030; but, we can end hunger by 2030 if we have additional resources, prioritize countries with the highest need, and use the right balance of our best interventions.
+Prior work on the cost model found that we are not on track to end hunger by 2030, but we can meet that goal if we have additional resources, prioritize countries with the highest need, and use the right balance of our best interventions.

-But Sustainable Development Goal 2 is about more than ending hunger: The Ceres2030 cost model will also include the costs for two critical dimensions of SDG 2: sustainability and small-scale producer productivity.
+The Ceres2030 cost model will also include the costs for three critical dimensions of SDG 2: ending hunger, ensuring sustainability and doubling small-scale producer productivity.

 Country profiles suggested by the cost model are intended to be a first iteration.
-The allocation by type of intervention will need to be refined in consultation with recipient government experts and other stakeholders.
+The cost model will produce profiles for those countries where there is sufficient data.

 What can we estimate?